syncfusion-content/jsp-docs/jsp/PivotChart/Axes.md

 # Axes

-## Label Format
+## Label format

-### Format Numeric labels
+### Format numeric labels
 By using the `labelFormat` property, you can format the numeric labels.
-Numeric values can be formatted with n (number with decimal points), c (currency) and p (percentage) commands.
+Numeric values can be formatted with n (number with decimal points), c (currency), and p (percentage) commands.

 {% highlight html %}